HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/performance_tuning_kubernetes/wcm_tuning.md

 Note that Basic caching only works with the WCM servlet.
 Advanced caching is needed for WCM Rendering Portlets.

-**When to Use Each Caching Level**
+**WCM Advanced Cache Scenarios**

 - Content is not personalized / only anonymous users accessing the system: **Site**

-Every user can access the same cached items.Content is personalized
+   Every user accesses exactly the same WCM content items.
+Content is not personalized nor unique to a security group.

 - Content is unique for different groups of users: **Secured**

    Users that belong to the same groups will access the same cached items

 - Content is unique for different personalization profiles: **Personalized**

    Users that share the same personalization profile will access the same cached items

 - Content is unique for every user: **User**

    Every user gets its own cached items; items are stored in a cache

 - Content is unique for every session: **Session**

    Every user gets its own cached items; items are stored in the session

 **Cache Expire Time Formats**